Saturday, January 4, 2025

 Networks can be broadly categorized into client-server and peer-to-peer (P2P) based on their architecture and how devices interact.

-A client-server network is a type of network where one or more centralized computers (called servers) provide resources, services, or data to multiple other computers (called clients).
+Client-server network: A client-server network is a type of network where one or more centralized computers (called servers) provide resources, services, or data to multiple other computers (called clients).
 The server manages and controls access to resources, while clients request and use those resources.
 Some examples are Web browsing, email, online banking, cloud storage, etc.

 Advantages of client-server network architecture are as follows: